jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

 ### Tmpfs work directory (optional)

 *Crochet* uses a *work* directory for temporary files when it does a build.
-Since I have enough memory on these build workstations and since I'm not using it for anything else, I use a memory based [tmpfs(5)][tmpfs] file system for the *work* directory.
+Since I have enough memory on these build workstations and since I'm not using them for anything else, I use a memory based [tmpfs(5)][tmpfs] file system for the *work* directory.

 If you want to do the same, as root edit `/etc/fstab` and add a line like this